nrs-org/novelslop/content/vol_01/chap_09.typ

   "Well, excuse me..."

   The girl bowed down and returned to her seat.
-Right afterwards, Uta felt a sensation from her smartphone: a "Thank you so much" sticker from the girl.
+Right afterward, Uta felt a sensation from her smartphone: a "Thank you so much" sticker from the girl.
+  The girl must have been too shy to properly thank Uta when she left, it seemed.
+Well, all was good now that she sent that message.

   "How smooth."
 Mikoto glared at the phone.

   "What do you mean?"
+Uta feigned ignorance.

   "I forgot that you are always fast with this kind of thing.
 You were also the one who suggested sharing contacts yesterday too."